i2w/rails-base/README.md

 My own version of https://github.com/ledermann/docker-rails-base - please check that out!

-I'm using convox for orchestration, which automatically picks up on an intermediate image called 'development'.

-The builder/development image contains everything necessary to install gems, node, and run browser based tests via chromium.
+The builder image contains everything necessary to install gems, node, and run browser based tests via chromium.

 The production image is a stripped down version of the above.

-Both images are sensitive to an `Apkfile` in which you can list extra alpine packages that must be installed in both images.

 ## Using the images